dyarosla/dvar/README.md

 b.setForce(true);
 ```

+Note: this will also force dependencies of `b` to also update non-lazily so that `b` is up to date.

-Used in conjunction with a `register` call,
+Used in conjunction with a `register` call, we can see `b`'s non-laziness in action:

 ```haxe
 for(i in 0...1000){